• Skip to primary navigation

 Compiled by the Road Trip Alberta team

-The summer of 2024 is the perfect time to embark on an exciting road trip adventure east of Edmonton and discover a trail of northern and central Albertan highlights.
+Summer is the perfect time to embark on an exciting road trip adventure east of Edmonton and discover a trail of northern and central Alberta highlights.
 From impressively vast landscapes to quirky roadside attractions, this journey promises an exciting blend of fun, learning, and natural beauty for the whole family.

 With so much to choose from regarding activities, where to eat, outdoor fun, family recreation, shopping options, festivals to plan for, and where to stay if you’re making a multi-day trip — you might need a little help mapping out the logistics.
 This online travel guide will help you create the ultimate road trip east of Edmonton.

-The Go East of Edmonton Travel Guide makes trip-planning a breeze, complete with an easy-to-navigate colour-coded map, events guides, dining and shopping recommendations, recreational activity ideas, camping and lodging information, and more.
+The Go East of Edmonton Travel Guide makes trip planning a breeze, complete with an easy-to-navigate colour-coded map, event guides, dining and shopping recommendations, recreational activity ideas, camping and lodging information, and more.
 Conveniently broken down into six parts, the guide maps out road trips out of Edmonton by region, with various things to discover.

 As you venture eastward, prepare to be stunned by the vistas of rolling prairies framed by picturesque fields and vibrant wildflowers that stretch as far as the eye can see.
 The open road beckons, inviting you to immerse yourself in the captivating beauty of Alberta’s countryside!